 Here’s what’s notably different between the two:

-- $45 plan: data may be slowed in times of congestion
+- $55 plan: Data may be slowed in times of congestion

-- $55 plan: data may be slowed in times of congestion after 22GB used, includes 10GB mobile hotspot, and video streams can be up to 1080p
+- $50 plan: Allows for access to 5G network speeds, data may be slowed in times of congestion after 22GB used, includes 10GB mobile hotspot, 100GB cloud storage, and video streams can be up to 1080p

 Are there any other features worth noting?